Vino Nobile di Montepulciano DOCG

 Geography and Climate

 Vino Nobile di Montepulciano is produced exclusively on the hills surrounding the medieval hilltop town of Montepulciano in the southeastern corner of Tuscany, between the Val d'Orcia and the Valdichiana.
-Vineyards are planted between 250 and 600 meters elevation.
-The soils are characterized by Pliocene marine sediments, with alternating layers of clay and sand, calcareous clay-limestone formations, and areas of sandy, limestone-rich terrain that vary meaningfully across the appellation's 12 Pievi (geographic sub-zones).
+Vineyards are planted between 250 and 600 metres elevation.
+The soils are characterised by Pliocene marine sediments, with alternating layers of clay and sand, calcareous clay-limestone formations, and areas of sandy limestone-rich terrain that vary meaningfully across the appellation's 12 Pievi (geographic sub-zones).
 The continental climate, with warm days, cool nights, and fresh autumn temperatures, provides ideal conditions for Prugnolo Gentile, extending the ripening season and preserving the natural acidity and aromatic complexity that define the style.
 The slopes descend toward the Valdichiana plain and the Orcia River valley, with morning breezes providing natural ventilation.

 - Soils: Pliocene marine sediments, with clay-limestone, sandy limestone, and mixed clay-sand profiles across the appellation